On the Rate of Asymptotic Regularity of Iterative Methods for Nonexpansive Mappings in CAT(0) Spaces and Hyperbolic Optimization: Preliminaries

 in \cite[p.24, Lemma 2.14]{bridson2013metric}, it is proved that in a uniquely geodesic space $(X,d)$, for any geodesic triangle $\Delta(p,q,r) \subset X$ whose perimeter is strictly less than $2D_\kappa$, a comparison triangle exists and it is unique up to isometry of $M_\kappa^2$.

-Having properly introduced the notions of geodesic triangle and comparison triangle, we can now provide the definition of the $CAT(\kappa)$ space as in \cite[p.158, Definition 1.1]{bridson2013metric}: \begin{definition} [\textbf{\emph{$CAT(\kappa)$ spaces}}] Let $(X,d)$ a geodesic space, $\kappa$ a fixed real number and $\Delta$ in $X$ a geodesic triangle with perimeter strictly less than $2D_\kappa$. $\Delta$ is said to satisfy the \emph{$CAT(\kappa)$ inequality} if for all $x,y\in \Delta$ and the respective comparison points $\overline{x},\overline{y}\in \overline{\Delta} $ it holds:
+Having properly introduced the notions of geodesic triangle and comparison triangle, we can now provide the definition of the $CAT(\kappa)$ space as in \cite[p.158, Definition 1.1]{bridson2013metric}: \begin{definition} Let $(X,d)$ be a geodesic space, let $\kappa$ be a fixed real number, and let $\Delta$ be a geodesic triangle in $X$ with perimeter strictly less than $2D_\kappa$.
+We say that $\Delta$ satisfies the $CAT(\kappa)$ inequality if, for all $x,y\in \Delta$ and the respective comparison points $\overline{x},\overline{y}\in \overline{\Delta}$, it holds that